cptmorgan-rh/ocp_insights/README.md

 - **Performance**: Optimized memory calculations and file operations
 - **Maintainability**: Extracted constants and improved code organization
 - **Error Handling**: More specific exception handling for better debugging
+- **Code Consistency**: Refactored functions to use common helper methods (`safe_extract_file`) for uniform error handling and code patterns
 - **Python Compatibility**: Compatible with Python 3.9+ using proper typing syntax
+- **Improved Readability**: Node creation timestamps now display in a more readable format (e.g., `2025-11-05 02:40:03` instead of `2025-11-05T02:40:03Z`)
+- **Conditional Update Risks**: Display update risks and affected versions from the cluster version file to help identify potential upgrade issues

 REQUIREMENTS
 ------------